 Paragraph: “This scenario …and shape of this packaging)”: unchanged.

-This scenario presents a sample kit used for marketing purposes which consist of a large number of different substances or mixtures in individual bottles presented in an outer packaging (e.g. a box).
-The outer packaging may contain as many bottles as substances or mixtures.
+This scenario presents a sample kit used for marketing purposes, which consists of a large number of different substances or mixtures in individual containers (sample bottles) presented in an outer packaging (e.g. a box).
 Depending upon the contents of each bottle, some or all of the different substances or mixtures may be classified as hazardous.
 The individual inner containers (e.g. bottles) are stored in the outer packaging throughout the lifecycle of the sample kit.
 Customers may select individual bottles and remove them from the box to check clarity, colour or odour and then replace them into the open slot within the outer packaging.

 Individual container label

-If the area available for a label on the different individual containers is not sufficient to include all required GHS label elements, the following minimum required information should be required:
+As the area available for a label on the different individual containers is not sufficient to include all required GHS label elements, the following minimum required information should be required:

 supplier identification (i.e. name and telephone number)

+Comment: Recommend putting the company name and phone number on the label below similar to other small packages examples

 product identifier